minecraftforum/rules-archive/rules/servers/rules.markdown

 ### PC Servers

-* No posting in the topics of servers that you are banned from, unless filling out a ban appeal
 * Cracked servers are not allowed to be advertised
 * Only 1 review per member
 * Stealing another server's original post is not allowed, this is considered spam and plagiarism